bjmt/yamtk/README.md

 quite slow.)
 Secondly, minimotif loads input sequences completely into memory.
 This means that you are scanning the human genome, be prepared that minimotif will need over 3GB of memory.
 (Alternatively, use the `-l` flag to limit this to about 250MB and sacrifice a bit of performance in some cases.)
+In addition, minimotif is multithread-capable, thus allowing for further time savings in exchange for higher CPU usage.

 ## Installation

+Requires POSIX threads.

 ```sh
 git clone https://github.com/bjmt/minimotif